colorimgugr/HyperDocApp/README.md

 **(Add link to video)**

 The simplest way for windows :
-- To download the .zip file, please fill the form at this adress : https://docs.google.com/forms/u/1/d/1Gga7ZenYweVdifhYfSwW6Ro48kt7LjFG3XKhPcctLyc/edit?usp=drivesdk
+- To download the .zip file, please fill in the following form:  [Link to download form](https://docs.google.com/forms/u/1/d/1Gga7ZenYweVdifhYfSwW6Ro48kt7LjFG3XKhPcctLyc/edit?usp=drivesdk)
 - Extract it on your disk
 - Lauch the .exe file